Article | REF: BM7030 V2

 So, as Taylor already said, there is still a crying lack of robust predictive methods and a lack of overall logic to tackle the problem in concrete terms.

-The first objective of this article is to present the many facets of the problem, which is most often characterized by characteristic vibration noises and degraded surface conditions, but also by tool breakage or premature spindle wear.
+The first objective of this article is to present the many facets of the problem, which is most often characterized by characteristic vibration noises and degraded surface finish, but also by tool breakage or premature spindle wear.
 It is important to be able to pinpoint these events and their links with vibratory phenomena, in order to get to the root of the problem.
 It also shows how these vibrations can be measured in practice, and how they can provide early warning indicators to anticipate problems.

 The second objective is to present models of the phenomenon of chatter, which is a particular category of machining vibration (the one most often involved in the problems mentioned), in order to highlight the main influencing parameters.
 Machining is an operation that involves a large number of parameters, but it is possible to group them together, prioritize them and identify the parameters to be systematically monitored.